Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 TradingView beats Finviz for social trading and community ideas, indicators, and scripts for backtesting, as Finviz offers nothing in this area.

-TradingView is built with social at the forefront and is the best for social sharing and learning; forget StockTwits, Tradingview is the best.
-TradingView’s fully integrated chat forum and publishing system are an excellent way to share your charts and ideas.
+TradingView is built with social at the forefront and is best for social sharing and learning; forget StockTwits; Tradingview is the best.
+TradingView’s fully integrated chat forum and publishing system are excellent ways to share your charts and ideas.
 Finviz does not have a social community.

 Check out my published ideas on TradingView and follow me for stock market and stock analysis ideas and commentary.